← Back to Learning Center

 1. Value 3-bet

 You have a hand strong enough to want a bigger pot.
 Classic value 3-betting hands: JJ+, AK, AQs.
-You are expecting either to win preflop or to play a large pot with a strong hand in position.
+You are expecting either to win preflop or to play a large pot with a strong hand, ideally in position.

 2. Bluff 3-bet

 You turn a hand too weak to call into an aggressor.
-The classic bluff 3-bet hands are suited Ax (A5s, A4s, A3s).
-They block the nut flush, have nut-equity when called, and remove value combos from the opener's calling range.
+The classic bluff 3-bet hands are suited Ax (A5s, A4s, A3s) and suited connectors / one-gappers (76s, 65s, 86s) depending on stack and pool.
+Suited Ax in particular has three things going for it:

 3. Isolation 3-bet

 💡 New to 3-betting?
 Start with value only.
-Add bluffs once you can read villain's range clearly.
+Add bluffs once you can read villain's range clearly and reliably project postflop equity.
+The biggest leak among intermediate players is bluff 3-betting too wide while still calling 4-bets too wide — you bleed money on both sides.

 Standard 3-Bet Sizes